seedjyh/echox/website/content/guide/routing.md

 `Echo#Group(prefix string, m ...Middleware) *Group`

 Routes with common prefix can be grouped to define a new sub-router with optional middleware.
-In addition to specified middleware group also inherits parent middleware.
+In addition to specified middleware group also inherits middleware from parent router.
 To add middleware later in the group you can use `Group.Use(m ...Middleware)`.
 Groups can also be nested.